Airbus A380 wing flaw undetected for a decade

 To drive down weight, a decision was made to mix metal and lightweight carbon components inside the wings, but engineers could not tell how this would stand up to extreme temperatures.

-"We were confident at the time that we had mastered the technology, that we were selecting the right materials (and) understood their properties and the interface between carbon fiber and metal," Enders said.
+"We were confident at the time that we had mastered the technology, that we were selecting the right materials (and) understood their properties and the interface between carbon fibre and metal," Enders said.

 "We found out the hard way that we didn't know everything we should have before taking this decision."